MuhamadCheaito/Modern-Portfolio/README.md

 ## Coming Soon

-Replace the markup with Astro Framework
+Replace the project content with Astro Framework